Nike (NKE)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Nike’s ROIC has decreased significantly over the last few years.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Over the last few years, Nike’s ROIC has unfortunately decreased significantly.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 We see the value of companies helping consumers, but in the case of Nike, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, Nike’s Forecasted free cash flow margin suggests the company will ramp up its investments next year, and its constant currency sales performance has disappointed.
+For starters, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+On top of that, Nike’s constant currency sales performance has disappointed, and its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-Nike’s P/E ratio based on the next 12 months is 34.8x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.
+Nike’s P/E ratio based on the next 12 months is 30.4x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.